trizen/sidef-book/programming_tasks/G/Greatest_element_of_a_list.md

 # [Greatest element of a list][1]

-_max_ method returns the greatest element in a list.
+The `max` method returns the greatest element in a list.
 It works only if the array's elements have the same type (e.g.: strings, numbers).

 ```ruby
 values.max